-Furthermore, the Taxonomy Regulation that has recently come into force requires disclosure on how and to what extent an undertaking is associated with economic activities that qualify as environmentally sustainable under this Regulation.110 More specifically, it requires the disclosure of the proportion of the turnover derived from products or services associated with environmentally-sustainable economic activities, and of the proportion of the capital expenditure and the operating expenditure related to assets or processes associated with environmentally-sustainable economic activities.111 However, the companies subject to this disclosure requirement are those that are required to publish non-financial information under the NFRD.112 This implies, again, that (most) private companies are not subject to this disclosure requirement under the Taxonomy Regulation.
+There are further related disclosure requirements in the Taxonomy Regulation.
+It requires disclosure on how and to what extent an undertaking is associated with economic activities that qualify as environmentally sustainable under this Regulation.
+More specifically, it requires the disclosure of the proportion of the turnover derived from products or services associated with environmentally-sustainable economic activities, and of the proportion of the capital expenditure and the operating expenditure related to assets or processes associated with environmentally-sustainable economic activities.
+However, the companies subject to this disclosure requirement are those that are required to publish non-financial information under the NFRD, thus leaving (most) private companies outside.
+This will be remedied when it is replaced by the CSRD.